-I’ve spent a lot of time in 2011 playing games, but not a lot of time writing about them.
-Instead of my usual end-of-year game recommendations, I’d like to tell some stories or share some thoughts about the ones that meant the most to me this year.
-I’ll be posting one a day until Christmas.
-See all Games of 2011 posts.
+I’ve spent a lot of time in 2013 playing games, but not a lot of time writing about them.
+As I have been doing in recent history, I’d like to tell some stories or share some thoughts about the ones that meant the most to me this year.
+I’ll be posting about one a day until Christmas.
+See all Games of 2013 posts.